ManuelFte/Google-Forms-to-Discord/README.md

 ### Note

 Each Discord embed field value can only contain up to 1024 characters, and each embed as a whole can only contain up to 6000 characters.
 If these numbers are exceeded, the message will fail to be posted.
-Take this into account and limit the number of characters your form accepts to avoid exceeding these restrictions (icon of the 3 dots under each response -> `Response validation` -> `Maximum character count`).
+The script does not incorporate any character limit feature because this limit can be set directly from Google Forms, which is the ideal way (icon of the 3 dots under each response -> `Response validation` -> `Maximum character count`).